ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/redeployment.md

 ## Create a `post-receive` hook

-Create a `post-receive` hook in your server-side Git repo—this is a shell script that will automatically run whenever you push code to the repo.
+Create a `post-receive` hook in your serverside Git repo—this is a shell script that will automatically run whenever you push code to the repo.

 ```bash
 # Change into your Git repo's hooks directory.